-Connect for Health Colorado is the only place you can apply for financial help to lower the cost of private health insurance.
+Connect for Health Colorado is the only place you can apply for financial help to lower the cost of health insurance.
 The financial help you can get to lower your monthly payment is called a Premium Tax Credit.
 Due to the American Rescue Plan, Coloradans are eligible for more health savings than ever before.

 Craig from Grand Junction, CO got a plan for $59 per month